Norfolk Reserve, Greenacre: Geography

 Average annual rainfall is 930 mm.
 Soils are relatively infertile, based on Triassic sedimentary rocks, the soil base consists of Bringelly shale.
 Average monthly annual maximum temperatures for nearby Bankstown range between 17.5 for July and 27.7 for January.
 Average monthly annual minimum temperatures range from 3 for July and 18 for February.
 Frosts are seldom recorded in winter.
 Temperatures in summer occasionally exceed 40 degrees C. Prevailing summer winds are easterly to south-easterly, winter winds are westerlies.

 History

 The local indigenous Australian people were the Bidjigal group of the Darug people.
-Norfolk Reserve is a part of land that was acquired, by the Urban Transit Authority in 1948.
+Norfolk Reserve is a part of land that was acquired by the Urban Transit Authority in 1948.
 A bus depot opened in 1958.
-The bushland was left purposely to act as a buffer between the Depot and surrounding residential areas.
+The bushland was left purposely, due to lobbying by the community group.Bankstown Bushland Society and to act as a buffer between the depot and surrounding residential areas.

 Flora

-The area is a dry forest, the canopy is mostly populated by four species of eucalyptus trees, primarily Woollybutt and Broad leaf Ironbark.
-Grey box and Beyers Ironbark are present.
+The area is a dry forest.
+Eucalyptus species present include Woollybutt, Broad leaf Ironbark, Grey box and Beyers Ironbark.
 Occasionally paperbarks form the canopy (Melaleuca nodosa and Melaleuca decora).

-121 indigenous plants have been recorded in this small area.
+164 indigenous plants have been recorded in this small area.
 The forest classification is Cooks River Clay Plain Scrub Forest, listed as an endangered ecological community in 1995.
 Less than 1% of the original area of this community currently exists in the form of a number of small remnants such as Norfolk Reserve.